-How two formerly incarcerated women are keeping courts accountable — with help from students, retirees and Fiona Apple
+Once jailed, these women now hold courts accountable — with help from students, retirees and Fiona Apple

 Carmen ran her own business and was politically well-connected through her work with the state’s NAACP before serving three years in prison for financial crimes she said she didn’t commit.

-Qiana had been working for the Department of Veterans Affairs before she was arrested for burglary and theft in 2015.
+Qiana had been working for the Department of Veterans Affairs before she was convicted in 2015 of burglary and theft.
 When she got out of prison three years later, she founded Life After Release, an organization by and for formerly incarcerated women trying to reenter the world.

 She soon became a regular speaker at events for other formerly incarcerated women, which is where she met Carmen, another Black woman broken by prison and looking for ways to give back.

 At the time, Maryland liberals were pushing statewide bail changes, and debates about cash bond — which disadvantages the poor — were playing out in the county’s election for state’s attorney.
-A coalition of community groups wanted to get a liberal prosecutor elected, and Qiana Johnson, who was working with them through a fellowship program, started informally sitting in on bond hearings to learn what was at stake.
+A coalition of community groups wanted to get a reform-minded prosecutor elected, and Qiana Johnson, who was working with them through a fellowship program, started informally sitting in on bond hearings to learn what was at stake.

-When the election ended — and the favored liberal, Aisha Braveboy, won — so did the coalition’s court-watching.
+When the election ended — and a reformist, Aisha Braveboy, won — so did the coalition’s court-watching.
 But to Qiana Johnson, the work was just starting.
 Next she wanted accountability.

 So Life After Release absorbed the court-watching program, and she began dreaming of a system where dozens of observers would write report cards for judges, monitor prosecutors and amass a database on bond hearings.